-Agent=,Worker=R: A message will be routed to all agents and then each agent will pass it to a single random worker for processing.
+Agent=,Worker=R: A message will be routed to all agents, then each agent will pass it to a single random worker, and each worker will pass the message for processing.

 Addressing Example 2:

 Agent=,Worker=R,Test=: A message will be routed to all agents, then each agent will pass the message to a single random worker and workers will pass the message to all tests for processing.